Paul Bichsel at successCX - a Zendesk Master Solutions Partner - has six ways to deliver the best omnichannel customer experience.

 It’s your job to know and service your customers, but the technology you use will ultimately determine how well you do this.
 Of course, this starts with true omnichannel analytics across multiple communication channels and customer/business touch points.
 But what is really setting great omnichannel CX apart from poor CX in today’s market is innovations like the use of machine learning and automation that make it faster to predict, personalise and improve the quality and efficiency of every interaction, including self-service.

-For example, Zendesk’s Customer Satisfaction Prediction tool is the first machine learning and predictive analytics feature for customer satisfaction.
-It leverages machine learning to predict how likely a ticket or interaction is to receive a good or bad customer satisfaction rating, helping organisations take action to ensure positive outcomes.
+For example, Zendesk’s AnswerBot solution provides machine learning and predictive analytics feature allowing to suggest relevant and in-context answers to customers.
+It leverages machine learning to predict how likely an article can assist, helping organisations take action to ensure positive outcomes.

 Every business is grappling with CX in the face of the ‘expectation economy’.
 If you want to do it well, a holistic, data-driven omnichannel strategy that involves the whole company is the only way to go.